alejandroq/goventsourcing/README.md

 # goventsourcing
 *By Alejandro Quesada*

-An partial implementation of EventSourcing in Go (prior to the literal store and infrastructure) as I've understood it following the O'Reilly Software Architecture Conference in New York 2020.
+A partial implementation of EventSourcing in Go (prior to the literal store and infrastructure) as I've understood it following the O'Reilly Software Architecture Conference in New York 2020.

 ## Install